borglandlab/RunningWheel/WheelAnalsis_Windows.md

 - Wheel_Figures (folder)
   - Where all the MATLAB figures will be stored
 - RunningWheel_App (file)
-  - This is an alias/shortcut to the command/batch file to open the Wheel_GUI.py
+  - This is an alias/shortcut to the batch file to open the Wheel_GUI.py

 #### Must Update:
 ```